 If you straighten your hair, you’d better be thanking Madam C.J.
 Walker, the first self-made woman millionaire and inventor of the first successful hair straightening process.
 According to Black Excellence, She used her invention to start a franchise called the Madame C.J.
 Walker Manufacturing Company.
 Another major entrepreneurial powerhouse, Marjorie Joyner, joined as her agent and became the national supervisor over Walker’s 200 beauty schools by 1919.
 She is believed to have taught some 15,000 stylists over her fifty-year career and was also active in the development of new beauty products.
 She helped write the first cosmetology laws for the state of Illinois and founded both a sorority and a national association for Black beauticians.

+It’s true we want to help all small businesses thrive, so why the emphasis on helping black owned businesses?
 While it’s a difficult pill to swallow, the truth is that our society throws roadblocks against Black entrepreneurs more than their Caucasian counterparts.
-This means that if we want to encourage diversity in the business world, we need to break down those roadblocks and help Black business owners however we can.
+This means that if we want to encourage diversity in the business world, we need to break down those roadblocks and help Black small business owners however we can.

 It’s easier than ever to find Black-owned businesses, both for business owners and consumers.
-Many directories were founded during the COVID pandemic to specifically help support Black entrepreneurs during a time when business owners were struggling the most.
-One of these is the Black Business Green Book, which allows you to browse by category, filter to businesses your state or online only, and easily submit more businesses.
+One of these is the Black Owned Association, which allows you to browse by category, filter to businesses near you, and easily submit more businesses for free.
 You can find this and other major directories on this list compiled by US Chamber.

 You can also find Black-owned businesses with Google.
 According to an article by CNet, Google has added Black-owned as an attribute that business owners can add to their business profile on Google Maps and Search.
 You can also search using that attribute to more easily find businesses with Black-owned attached to their profile.
 This gives them greater visibility for anyone who is trying to learn how to support Black owned businesses in their area.